kevin-polackal/kevin-polackal/README.md

 ### About Me

 Hey there!
-My name is Kevin Polackal (He/Him) and I'm a freshman enrolled at Northeastern's Khoury College of Computer Sciences.
+My name is Kevin Polackal (He/Him) and I'm a student enrolled at Northeastern's Khoury College of Computer Sciences.
 You can reach me at kevinpolackal@gmail.com
 <!--
 **kevin-polackal/kevin-polackal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.